Compressing Multisets with Large Alphabets using Bits-Back Coding: Introduction

-\Section{Introduction} A structured data source can often be compressed efficiently by treating it as an ordered sequence of symbols drawn from some alphabet.
-However, there are data types where the relative order of the symbols is irrelevant, such as collections of files, rows in a database, or nodes in a graph.
-Formally, these are known as \emph{multisets}: a generalization of a set that allows for repetition of elements.
+Lossless compression algorithms typically preserve the ordering of compressed symbols in the input sequence.
+However, there are data types where order is not meaningful, such as collections of files, rows in a database, nodes in a graph, and, notably, datasets in machine learning applications.
+Formally, these may be expressed as a mathematical object known as a \emph{multiset}: a generalization of a set that allows for repetition of elements.